EPSB.ca » Programming » Specialized Programming

 Specialized Programming

 Every student is unique, with different strengths and challenges.
-We provide a range of learning environments to help nurture students’ emotional, mental and physical well-being.
+We provide a range of learning environments to help nurture students’ emotional, mental, sensory and physical well-being.

-We offer specialized learning supports for students who have emotional, behavioural, cognitive, learning, speech, hearing, vision, physical or medical needs.
+We offer specialized learning supports for students who have emotional, behavioural, cognitive, learning, speech, hearing, vision, physical or medical needs—both in regular classrooms and in specialized programs.

 If your child needs specialized learning supports:

-All students are welcomed and encouraged to participate in all school-wide activities like field trips, school assemblies, performances and track and field days.
+Whether they’re a part of a regular classroom or in a specialized program, your child will get a high-quality education.
+In every school, all students are welcomed and encouraged to take part in all school-wide activities like field trips, school assemblies, performances and track and field days.

 OPTION 1: REGULAR OR ALTERNATIVE PROGRAM